 You can find them on the Lycamobile site, or in the in-store brochures.
-Information on how to activate each package was also in the brochure — in my case, I dialled the code *139*91490#, and got an immediate confirmation.
+Information on how to activate each package was also in the brochure.
+In my case, I dialed the code *139*91490#, and got an immediate confirmation.

 It’s possible to add extra credit to your Lycamobile SIM online, even with an international credit or debit card.